 Simple ways to improve your posture

-“Shoulders back” and “sit up straight” might be parental nags we have all heard (or made) but those parents were right: good posture is vitally important for good health.
+“Shoulders back” and “sit up straight” might be parental nags we have all heard (or made) but those parents were right: good posture is vitally important for good health and with working home becoming the new norm, it is important to ensure your posture is correct.

 Why should I improve my posture?